 In general, the maximum magnification range is 15x to 60x, whereas the higher the range is, the more detail and clear view you’ll get, and it’s well-known that spotting scopes are always great to view birds, wildlife, scenery and other objects that are well beyond the range of a conventional binocular.

-However, there are two things that determine how much magnification you can use in a spotting scope — the first one is weather and the second one is the optical lenses.
+However, two things determine how much magnification you can use in a spotting scope — the first one is weather and the second one is the optical lenses.

 Spotting Weather Condition :